temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-client/README.md

 In this part of the exercise, you will create a handle on the Workflow that you wish to Signal, which is `pizzaWorkflow`.

 1. Find the Workflow ID of `pizzaWorkflow` in the `client.ts` file.
-2. Edit the `client.ts` file and use the `await client.workflow.getHandle` method to retrieve a handle of `pizzaWorkflow`.
+2. Edit the `client.ts` file and use the `client.workflow.getHandle` method to retrieve a handle of `pizzaWorkflow`.
+Also, note that you could have simply used the `pizzaWorkflowExecution` handle to send the Signal and there isn't a need to get a handle first.
+However, we will get a handle in this case to demonstrate how to do this.
+You can see how to do this without creating a separate handle in the Query Workflows example.
-2. Set the handle to a variable called `signalHandler`.
+2. Set the handle to a variable called `signalHandle`.
 4. Save the file.

 ## Part C: Sending a Signal to the Pizza Workflow